About Ria, N2RJ

 - Emergency communications - I've been involved in communications for several disaster activations including the aftermath of 9/11.
 I've done everything from shelter duty to NCS.
 I've been an ARES AEC, CERT member and Skywarn spotter.
 I've also been a key participant in emergency drills with several agencies, including the American Red Cross, Salvation Army, Metropolitan Transportation Authority (NYC), OEM, and Passaic County (NJ) Sheriff's office.

-- Former Secretary of NJDXA, a 60 year old club with rich history.
+- Past Secretary of NJDXA, a 60 year old club with rich history.
 I brought many good changes to the organization in my tenure, including enhancing its digital and social media presence.

 - Current chair of the technology and media committe of NJDXA, to continue my work with enhancing NJDXA's media presence in the Internet space.